 - How is the solution to a system defined?
 (S1/S2) - How is a consistent solution represented on a graph?
 (S1) - How is an inconsistent solution represented on a graph?
 (S1) - How is a unique solution represented on a graph?
+(S1)

+How is a unique solution represented algebraically?
+(S2)

-(S1) - How is a consistent solution represented algebraically?
+- How is a consistent solution represented algebraically?
 (S2) - How is an inconsistent solution represented algebraically?
-(S2) - How is a unique solution represented algebraically?
 (S2)